 KENDRICK LAMAR – DIGITAL PAINTING & ALTERNATIVE ALBUM PACKAGING

-This is a brief look at my digital painting process.
-I began this piece in the spring of 2017: a simple portrait study of Kendrick Lamar as he appears on the cover of his then new album, DAMN.
-I finally returned to finish the full portrait in February 2018, incorporating nearly a year’s worth of thoughts on the album.
+I began this piece in the spring of 2017, as a simple portrait study of Kendrick Lamar on the cover of his then new album, DAMN.
+I returned to finish the portrait in 2018, incorporating a year’s worth of thoughts on the music, and designing alternate album packaging around the portrait as well.

 Frankly, I don’t know anyone for whom DAMN. is their favorite Kendrick album.
 Much of it feels incongruous: its lyrics are Kendrick’s most fanatically religious to date, yet its sound is his most radio-friendly.
 Its concept is his most ambiguous to date, yet its cover art is his most singularly iconic and meme-worthy.
 Additionally, the album’s world tour (The DAMN.
 Tour) displayed extensive Chinese influences in its design and promo materials, yet outside of Kendrick sometimes referring to himself as “Kung-Fu Kenny,” those influences never appear in the lyrical content, musical palette, or physical packaging of the album itself.

-Upon DAMN.‘s initial release on Good Friday of 2017, fans struggled to make sense of its incomplete nature.
-They started rumors suggesting Kendrick might drop a surprise companion album at the end of the weekend, on Easter Sunday 2017, and thus stun the world with an expansive, unexpected, two-disc concept album allegory about Christ’s Resurrection.
+When DAMN. released on Good Friday of 2017, fans struggled to make sense of its incomplete nature.
+They started rumors suggesting Kendrick might drop a companion album at the end of the weekend — on Easter Sunday — and thus surprise the world with an expansive two-disc concept album paralleling Christ’s Resurrection.
 (The companion album was even presumed to be colored blue and called NATION., making the full project’s title DAMN.NATION.)
-This would have been astounding, but unfortunately no companion album was ever released.
+This would have been cool, but unfortunately no companion album was ever released.

-Failing that, and desperate to make sense of the album on its own merits, fans then began declaring DAMN. two albums in one; they alleged that a separate concept and storyline revealed itself when listening to the album in reverse.
+Failing that, and desperate to make sense of the album on its own merits, fans then began declaring DAMN. two albums in one; they alleged that a separate concept and storyline revealed itself when listening to the album in reverse song order.
 This theory eventually dominated so much press around DAMN. that a reversed version was officially released in December 2017.
-However, many fans (myself included) remain unconvinced that this was ever anything more than a marketing gimmick designed to appease fans in denial; fans incapable of admitting their favorite artist had released a dud.
+However, many fans (myself included) remain unconvinced that this was ever anything more than a marketing gimmick designed to appease fans still in denial… fans incapable of admitting that their favorite artist had released a dud.

 I think of DAMN. for its year in pop culture more-so than its songs.
-I wanted my portrait of Kendrick to reflect all of its memes, inconsistencies, and disappointments, yet remain a version of the DAMN. album cover that’s truly more epic than its original.
-To do this I made Kendrick’s portrait half light and half dark, half full and half empty, symbolic of the disappointing and unsubstantiated double album rumors that have followed DAMN. since its release.
+I wanted my alternative album packaging to reflect all of its incompleteness, inconsistencies, and disappointments — while still embracing the iconic singularity of its original cover.
+I made it half light and half dark, half full and half empty: symbolic of the unsubstantiated double album rumors that have followed DAMN. since its release.
 To keep one half of the composition empty, I refrained from displaying the album title.
-To keep the other half of the composition full, I cluttered it with backwards lyrics symbolic of DAMN.‘s “reversed version.”
-These lyrics are displayed in a Blackletter typeface as irrelevant to DAMN.‘s original artwork and packaging as The DAMN.
-Tour‘s asian aesthetic also was, but at least Blackletter typography alludes to the religious aspect of the album.
-Functionally this portrait may be viewed as a substitute album cover or a critical review of the album through art.
+To keep the other half of the composition full, I cluttered it with backwards lyrics, symbolic of DAMN.‘s “reversed version,” and the backwards vocals that appear in some songs.
+These lyrics are displayed in a blackletter typeface, loosely nodding to the album’s religious themes.
+My design also completely ignores the Chinese influences that felt so incongruous and inexplicable to the album’s original rollout.
+Ultimately, this piece may be viewed as alternative album packaging for DAMN., and as a critical review of the album through art.